MaciejPolanski/v_mremap/README.md

               exist mappings that cover the whole address space requested, but those mappings are of different types.
 ```
-Usage of plural **'mappings'** explicitly suggests that it should be possible to use an area made up of multiple mappings.
+Usage of plural **'mappings'** clearly suggests that it should be possible to use an area composed of multiple mappings.